Campus & Facilities

 - R/F: Roof Garden, Organic Farmland

-Construction of the Sports and Amenities Centre (Block B) was completed on 17 October 2013 and the Centre was opened for operation in phases from 4 November 2013.
-This indoor sports and amenities building has a six-lane indoor swimming pool, a canteen, a Chinese restaurant, a Sports Hall and offices for Student Union and storage/meeting venues for student organisations.
+Construction of the Lee Shau Kee Complex was completed on 17 October 2013 and the Complex was opened for operation in phases from 4 November 2013.
+This indoor sports and amenities building has a six-lane indoor swimming pool, a catering outlet, a Chinese restaurant, a Sports Hall and offices for Student Union and storage/meeting venues for student organisations.
 The Sports Hall offers space for a five-a-side football ground, badminton and basketball courts.
 A fitness centre, a multi-purpose room, a dance studio and a music room for students’ musical interest groups practice are also housed in this complex.
 In addition, there are areas designated for planting organic vegetables at the lower roof top coupled with the green roof top.
 The building is connected to the S H Ho Academic Building and Wei Lun Square by two link bridges at ground level across the existing nullah.
-The Sports and Amenities Centre attained the Final Platinum rating of BEAM Plus New Buildings V1.1 certification awarded by the Hong Kong Green Building Council; and received the Indoor Air Quality Certificate (Excellent Class) issued by the Environmental Protection Department and the Certificate of Compliance Registration for Energy Efficiency of Building Services Installation issued by the Electrical and Mechanical Services Department.
+The Lee Shau Kee Complex attained the Final Platinum rating of BEAM Plus New Buildings V1.1 certification awarded by the Hong Kong Green Building Council; and received the Indoor Air Quality Certificate (Excellent Class) issued by the Environmental Protection Department and the Certificate of Compliance Registration for Energy Efficiency of Building Services Installation issued by the Electrical and Mechanical Services Department.

 Wei Lun Square is an open plaza with a green courtyard, Lam Tai Fai Clock Tower, and water cascade, opened for use on 5 March 2014.

 Lee Quo Wei Academic Building, Yuen Campus